-Herniation of urinary bladder is a relatively uncommon but not a rare condition.
+Herniation of the urinary bladder is a relatively uncommon but not a rare condition.
 It occurs when the urinary bladder or ureter herniates into the inguinal canal, scrotal sac or femoral canal.
-Herniations through ischiorectal, obturator or abdominal wall openings have also been described.
-Bladder herniation into scrotum has also been termed "scrotal cystocele".
+Herniations through ischiorectal, obturator, or abdominal wall openings have also been described.
+Bladder herniation into the scrotum has also been called scrotal cystocele.

-It is important to recognize this condition in any males older than 50 year with inguinal hernia, as unknowingly, bladder injury during herniorrhaphy can lead to infection, sepsis or even death.
+It is important to be aware of this condition in any males older than 50 years with an inguinal hernia, as unknowingly, bladder injury during herniorrhaphy can lead to infection, sepsis, or death.

 Herniation of bladder is seen in 1-3% of inguinal hernias.
 It is seen in 10% of men older than 50 years.
 Femoral hernias are more common in women.
-These hernia has a predilection for right side1 .
+These hernias have a predilection for the right side 1.

 Many factors can lead to bladder herniation:

 - chronic bladder distension (e.g. prostatism) and its contact with inguinal canal